top of page

 Four years ago.

 The afternoon had been too still, the kind of heat that flattened sound.
 Roman remembered the smell first.
-It was rosemary, linen, the faint citrus of Allegra’s perfume lingering in the shaded hallways.
+It was rosemary, linen, the faint jasmine of Allegra’s perfume lingering in the shaded hallways.

 She was in the loggia, seated beneath the stone arches that looked out over the Tuscany vineyard her father had given her.
 A newspaper lay open on her lap, her hand resting lightly on the center.
 She looked up when he entered, her smile small, knowing.